Muharrem-TR/Muharrem-TR/README.md

-### Hi there 👋
+### Hi there 👋 :eyes:

 <p align="center"><img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png" alt="html" width="1100" height="none"/></p>

 <p align="center">My name is Muharrem Karapazar.
-I am dealing with software.
-For now, I have directed my career as a Software Quality Specialist.
-I would be happy to cooperate on any project.
-I have some small projects that I can publish on Github, that is, here, and some small projects that I help my friends with.
-In these projects, I have included the simple versions of some of the things I use in the projects as an example.
-You can check my linkedin account for my professional career.</p>
+I am dealing with software. :computer: For now, I have directed my career as a Software Quality Specialist. :white_check_mark: I would be happy to cooperate on any project. :blush: I have some small projects that I can publish on Github, that is, here, and some small projects that I help my friends with. :baby_chick: In these projects, I have included the simple versions of some of the things I use in the projects as an example.
+You can check my linkedin account for my professional career. :mag:</p>

 <p align="center"><img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png" alt="html" width="1100" height="none"/></p>